flexera-public/policy_templates/compliance/fnms/fnms_licenses_at_risk/README.md

-# FlexNet Manager Licenses At Risk.
+# FlexNet Manager Licenses At Risk

 ## What it does